vanillapdf/vanillapdf/CONTRIBUTING.md

 please use the paid support section.

 Bug report should consist of a few useful information:
-* the version of GotchangPDF you are using
+* the version of VanillaPDF you are using
 * the version of operating system you are using
 * the description of the actual result (what is actually happening) and the expected result (what would you expect to happen instead)
 * snippet of the problematic code